-- A fully completed application form properly signed and dated. - The full vehicle registration document (V5) - An insurance certificate or cover note that expressly indicates the correct insurance cover for its class. - A valid M.O.T (where applicable) - Current fee - Where a vehicle has been converted or modified e.g. for wheelchair access, an appropriate type approval certificate shall also be required.
+- A fully completed application form properly signed and dated. - The full vehicle registration document (V5) - An insurance certificate or cover note that expressly indicates the correct insurance cover for its class. - Where a vehicle has been converted or modified e.g. for wheelchair access, an appropriate type approval certificate shall also be required. - For hackney carriage vehicles a calibration certificate, confirming that the meter has been calibrated to be at or below the current approved tariff rate.